f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 7 - 2, 19 - Socializing, Courtship

-8 - 9, 13 - Faith, Knightood and Knowledge
+8 - 9, 13 - Faith, Knighthood and Knowledge

 9 - 8, 16, 65 - Conviction and Adventure